 See also Informed Conservation.
 Section 6.8.
 Clark, K. English Heritage.

 Refer to Figure 1, the photograph of a building in St.Andrews Street, Norwich.
 From the photograph left make an assessment of the effect that the adjacent developments may have had on this historic structure and its setting.
 It once formed part of the house of Francis Rugge in the 16th century.

 After having made your assessment of the effect of adjacent development refer to George Plunkett's Photographs of Old Norwich and re-evaluate your assumptions made prior to visiting the web page.

 This exercise may assist you in comprehending why you should not jump to conclusions without full knowledge and understanding of a site’s history.

 Make an assessment of how the cultural significance of Queensbury House, Edinburgh, white building on right of picture shown in Figure 2, may have been affected by the development of the Scottish Parliament building, left of picture.

 You may wish to pay regard to and compare its significance before and after association with the Scottish Parliament.
 Think about the fact that its significance may have been raised by its newly acquired association with the Enric Miralles building and the contemporary history of Scotland or, has it been detracted from by its interaction with and absorption into the new Scottish Parliament building?
-To assist your research you may wish to visit www.scottish.parliament.uk or www.geo.ed.ac.uk
+To assist your research you may wish to visit The Scottish Parliament or The University of Edinburgh websites.

 The term intervention, in conservation terms, is used as a collective noun to cover any works to change, modify, repair or maintain the historic environment in good condition and in so doing preserve its historical and cultural value or significance.
 It is discussed in BS 7913: 2013 in para 6.11 "Interventions and Judgement" and as defined in 3.11 , “Action that has a physical or spatial impact on a historic building or its setting.”